ungerik/go-fs/README.md

 `MemFile` combines the buffered in-memory data of a file with a filename to implement fs.FileReader.
-It exposes `FileName` and `FileData` as exported struct fields to emphasize its simple nature as just an wrapper of a name and some bytes.
+It exposes `FileName` and `FileData` as exported struct fields to emphasize its simple nature as just a wrapper of a name and some bytes.

 ```go
 type MemFile struct {